 Zach Light-Wells is a musician based out of Dallas, Texas.

-In August of 2016, Zach was called to Preston Hollow Presbyterian Church in Dallas, Texas, as an Associate Director of Emergent Worship at Preston Hollow.
-On Sunday nights, Zach directs a band of instrumentalists and vocalists during the Worship at 5 service at Preston Hollow.
-On Sunday mornings, he directs the Youth Band, the Westminster Singers Youth Choir, and occasionally conducts the sanctuary choir.
-Read Zach’s theology of music here.
+Zach previously served as the Associate Director of Emergent Worship at Preston Hollow Presbyterian Church in Dallas, Texas.
+On Sunday nights, Zach directed a band of instrumentalists and vocalists during the Worship at 5 service at Preston Hollow.
+On Sunday mornings, he directed the Westminster Singers Youth Choir, the youth band, and occasionally conducted the sanctuary choir.

 Additionally, Zach has worked with numerous singer-songwriters, including long-time friend Sam Burchfield.
 On the road, Zach has shared the stage with various national touring acts, such as St. Paul and the Broken Bones, Ben Rector, and Noah Guthrie.
-In the studio, Zach has served in numerous roles, including producer, arranger, instrumentalist, and vocalist.
+In the studio, Zach has served in several roles, including producer, arranger, instrumentalist, and vocalist.

 Zach earned his Master of Sacred Music (M.S.M.) from the Perkins School of Theology and Meadows School of the Arts at Southern Methodist University and holds a B.A. in Music from Presbyterian College.